allanverasce/geneessencegui/README.md

 <img src="screenshots/3.
 Main Window.png" alt="Main Window" width="800" />
 </p>

+**Note**: If your dataset is suitable, you can proceed directly to the analysis type window (#5-analysis-type-selection)
 ---

 # 3. Dataset Format

-<p style="text-align: justify;">GeneEssenceGUI requires datasets in CSV (Comma-Separated Values) format.
+<p align="justify">GeneEssenceGUI requires datasets in CSV (Comma-Separated Values) format.
 Each row represents one gene instance.
 All columns except the last are treated as features; the <strong>last column must be the classification label</strong> (essential or non-essential).</p>

 <p style="text-align: center;">
 <img src="screenshots/2.
 Dataset Format.jpeg" alt="Dataset format example" width="600" />